Introduction

 Deterrent to Migration

-The primary purpose of the Berlin Wall was to stem the tide of mass emigration from East Germany to the more prosperous West Germany.
-The East German government, under Soviet influence, feared that its population loss could lead to economic collapse and political instability.
-By erecting the wall, they hoped to prevent citizens from leaving and maintain a sense of control over their people.
+The primary reason for building the Berlin Wall was to stop the tide of mass migration from East Germany to the more comfortable West Germany.
+Under Soviet influence the East German government feared that the population loss would cause economic collapse and even political instability.
+In doing so, they hoped to keep citizens from leaving, and in controlling their people.

 Control and Repression